vexip-ui/vexip-ui/docs/demos/message/icon/desc.en-US.md

 ### Custom Icon

-Set the `icon` option to set the front icon of the message.
+Set the `icon` option to set the prefix icon of the message.

-Set the `iconColor` option to set the color of the message prepended icon.
+Set the `iconColor` option to set the color of the message prefix icon.

-When you need more fine-grained control over the icon, the `icon` option can be set to an or function as a custom rendering method.
+When you need more fine-grained control over the icon, the `icon` option can be set to function as a custom rendering method.